ShanKhanTanoli/ShanKhanTanoli/README.md

 - 👀 I’m interested in Development
 - 🌱 I’m currently learning new technologies
 - 💞️ I’m looking to collaborate on php,laravel,python,django,react js and many more
-- 📫 How to reach me ...
+- 📫 Can contact me via my email 'shankhantanoli1@gmail.com'

 <!---
 ShanKhanTanoli/ShanKhanTanoli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.